evansethan/evansethan/README.md

 ## Hey, I'm Ethan :-)

-I am a data engineer committed to modernizing and strengthening public interest organizations.
-I believe that everyone (and I do mean everyone) deserves to benefit from technological advancement.
+I am a data engineer committed to modernizing and strengthening public interest organizations, because I believe that everyone deserves to benefit from technological progress.
 I am currently enrolled in the Masters of Science in Computational Analysis and Public Policy (MSCAPP) at the University of Chicago.

 My skills include:
   - Python